-Credit risk from fixed income securities is mitigated by investing in well rated instruments of investment grade and above and issued by rated counterparties with credit ratings of at least investment grade or better as determined by Standard & Poor's.
-The Scheme monitors credit ratings of securities and counterparties on a regular basis.
-Credit risk primarily arises from the creditworthiness of the Scheme's interest bearing assets and discounted securities.
+Credit risk primarily arises from investments in unlisted unit trusts.
+The Investment Manager aims to manage the impact of credit risk arising from unit trusts investments through the use of consistent and carefully considered investment guidelines.
 Other credit risk arises from cash and cash equivalents, deposits with banks and other financial institutions.
 None of these assets are impaired nor past due but not impaired.

-The exposure to credit risk for cash and cash equivalents and call deposits is low as all counterparties engaged with are investment grade or higher.
+The exposure to credit risk for cash and cash equivalents is low as all the counterparties engaged with are investment grade (AA/Aa) or higher.
 As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Scheme.